con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 ## Colophon:
 This concludes the supreme *Chanting of the Names of the Blessed One Mañjuśrī, the Wisdom Deity*.
 It was extracted from the noble *Net of Illusion*, a *mahāyoga* tantra in sixteen thousand parts, from its chapter on the net of *samādhi*.
-It was spoken by the Blessed One Śākyamuni, the *tathāgata*.
+It was spoken by the Blessed One Śākyamuni, the Tathāgata.

 ## Translator colophon:
 Translated by Ryan Conlon with the assistence of Stefan Mang.